jonathan9879/Hangman/README.md

 - The machine draws the hangman instead of giving the info written.
 - The players can use speech recognition as an input.
 - Check for existence of word in the dictionary.

+## Variables
+- host_word: Stores a string with the word/letter/phrase choseen by the host

+- n_pieces_left: Stores the number of tries left before the players loose and the host wins.
+It will always starts at 8.

+- correct_guesses: Stores a list that contains all the letters that have been already succsesfully guessed.
+It's length is the same is host_word.

+## Functions
+- process_turn(letter): It inputs a letter choosen by a player.
+If the letter has already been discovered it asks again for a letter.
+If it hasn't been discovered yet and it is a correct guess, it saves the letter in it's corresponding index in correct_guesses (if no letters to dicover the player has won).
+If the letter is a wrong guess, it draws the corresponding hangman part (if no parts left the player has lost).
+It returns None.

+- player_lost(): If there aren't more hangman parts to draw return True.
+Else return False.

+- player_won(): If there aren't more letters to discover return True.
+Else return False.